Essay sample on Protection for Persons Reporting Child Abuse Act, 1998

 A list of organizations with a statutory responsibility under the Children First Act 2015 can be found in the Child First – National Guidance for children’s protection and welfare.
 The legislation imposes deadlines on the organization in carrying out a risk assessment and preparing child safeguarding statements.

-A designated liaison person appointed to ensure reporting procedures within the organization are followed.
-So that child welfare and protection concerns are referred to Tusla.
+A designated liaison person is appointed to ensure reporting procedures within the organization are followed.
+So child welfare and protection concerns are referred to Tusla.
 Some designated liaison persons will be working in an organization where mandated persons are also employed.

-Under the Children First Act, 2015, mandated persons have ongoing contact with children and families.
+The Children First Act, 2015, mandated persons have ongoing contact with children and families.
 Because of their qualifications, training, and experience, they are key to protecting children from harm.

 Get free assistance and college assignments from our experts!